seeu-inspace/soliditytoken/README.md

 Final project for "Alchemy University, The Ethereum Developer Bootcamp".
 Took also inspiration from the series [ERC20 Tokens by Block Explorer](https://www.youtube.com/playlist?list=PLD_RqipW0-9ugx2qLcwhRkzOhcBwUwSa4).

 This project aims to create a token called "SolidityToken $STK".
 The tokens are then distributed to users who request them from the faucet.
-Built with [Hardhat](https://hardhat.org/), <a href="https://docs.ethers.org/" target="_blank" rel="noreferrer noopener">Ethers</a>.
+Built with [Hardhat](https://hardhat.org/), [Ethers](https://docs.ethers.org/), [jQuery](https://jquery.com/) and [Browserify](https://browserify.org/) .

 ## Project Layout